wamaithaNyamu/MQL5CodingAgent/README.md

 ### Areas of improvements:
 - The prompt needs to be refined some more.
 - Consider context engineering further for example using a knowledge graph, giving better examples, or even using the MQL5 docs as part of a RAG pipeline.
+- Have redis as a a service on its own to avoid duplicating the client creation.

 <!-- CONTRIBUTING -->